 What is a Fundraiser Ticket?

 A fundraiser ticket is a printed piece of paper or stub that serves to permit a person access to a venue where a fundraising event is taking place.
-Oftentimes, the proceeds are gathered from the ticket sales alone while there are also times wherein they are gathered from a different source.
+Oftentimes, the proceeds are gathered from the printed and online ticket sales alone while there are also times wherein they are gathered from a different source.

 How to Make Fundraiser Tickets